aditya17varma/Command-Line-Shell/README.md

-# Project 3: Command Line Shell
+# Command Line Shell

-This project is an attempt to build a shell using the concpets learnt so far.
+This project is an attempt to build a basic shell.
 The main concepts used are: elastic array, pipes, forks, signal handling, and commincicating between multiple files.
 The shell uses execvp to execute the commands the user passes in.
 Piping is supported.